 My name is Patrick Taylor.
 I've made websites (on and off) since about 1998.
-I am now retired but I was a professional architect working in England for over 25 years.
-So I like making things that work properly, websites included.
+I am now retired (sort of) but was a professional architect working in England for over 25 years.
+I like making things that work properly, websites included.
 I began using WordPress in 2006 but soon decided to build my own system to simplify everything as much as possible.
-I have nothing against WordPress – I use it for my mother's website – but for personal use superMicro CMS suits me better.
-It's faster, simpler, and does everything I want it to.
+I have nothing against WordPress (I use it for my mother's website) but for personal use, superMicro CMS suits me better.
+Faster, simpler, does everything I want it to.

 The simplest website system anywhere